nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 2. Mounting this new secret as a volume on the function runner.
 3. Providing the path of the mounted secret to the function runner using the argument `--registry-auth-secret-path`

 An example template of what a docker *config.json* file looks like is as follows below.
-The base64 encoded value `bXlfdXNlcm5hbWU6bXlfcGFzc3dvcmQ=` of the `auth` key decodes to `my_username:my_password` which is the format used by the config when authenticating.
+The base64 encoded value *bXlfdXNlcm5hbWU6bXlfcGFzc3dvcmQ=* of the *auth* key decodes to *my_username:my_password*, which is the format used by the config when authenticating.

 ```json
 {